The Best Water Shoes of 2020

 During our testing, we walked over varied surfaces to evaluate how well we could feel the ground and react to uneven terrain.
 Neoprene booties like the NRS Paddle and NRS Kicker Remix feature thin but stiff soles that provide excellent ground feel - perfect for short jaunts over boulders to scout rapids or get to a put-in.
 These shoes, along with the super low-profile Astral Loyak, also felt great while swimming due to their low drag and uninhibited ankle flexion.

 For more amphibious activities, where walking is as important as being in or on the water, we found that multiple shoes offered decent sensitivity while also providing adequate foot protection, unlike more flexible shoes.
-The NRS Vibe and Astral TR1 Junction have moderate stiffness, but with enough cushioning, they give decent ground feel and still maintain a relatively low profile underwater.
+The Adidas Voyager and Astral TR1 Junction have moderate stiffness, but with enough cushioning, they give decent ground feel and still maintain a relatively low profile underwater.

 Swimming rapids, running along beaches, and canyoneering all do a number on your shoes.
 Durable materials and smart construction keep your shoes going on long trips and, in the case of canyoneering, can be essential if you like shoes that last more than a day or two.

 While we couldn't test these shoes to failure during our test period, we looked for materials and construction that indicated either durability or the lack thereof.
 At the top of the heap, the super-tough Adidas Hydro_Lace takes the cake for maximum durability.
+Close behind is the Astral Hiyak, with minimal mesh and lots of extra reinforcement.
 Our lead tester has tortured these shoes in canyons that would eat flimsier shoes in a matter of hours.
 However, if you don't need high performance in canyons, shoes like the Astral TR1 Junction and NRS Vibe held up well during our testing due to their durable upper materials and quality construction.

 For boating-focused shoes, we were impressed by the reinforcements that made the NRS Paddle more than just a neoprene sock bonded to an outsole.
 Like its little sibling, the NRS Kicker Remix, it held up well during our testing.
 We subjected the Astral TR1 Junction to a lot of hard use, only to find mainly cosmetic damage at the end of our test period.